daniel-isidro/hot_n_pop_song_machine/README.md

 ### Refining the model

-If you also want to replicate the second part of the project, where we explore using an unbalanced dataset, getting more samples of not-hit songs, and retrain the model to try improving the metrics, please execute the following Jupyter notebooks in the specified order.
+If you also want to replicate the second part of the project, where we explore using an **unbalanced dataset**, getting more samples of not-hit songs, and **retrain** the model to try **improving the metrics**, please execute the following Jupyter notebooks in the specified order.

 8. [Get more random not-hit songs](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/spotify_api/get_audio_features_more_not_hit_songs.ipynb)